korzan-og/F1-Racing-Leaderboard-POC/README.md

    <details>
        <summary>Windows Installation</summary>
        1. Install WSL using the following link:
-           - <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Installing WSL on Windows</a>
+          <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Installing WSL on Windows</a>
-           (Optional: For connecting VS Code to WSL, refer to <a href="https://code.visualstudio.com/docs/remote/wsl-tutorial">Connecting to WSL</a>)
+          For connecting VS Code to WSL, refer to <a href="https://code.visualstudio.com/docs/remote/wsl-tutorial">Connecting to WSL</a>

        2. Once WSL is installed, open your WSL terminal (e.g., Ubuntu) and run the following commands:

           ```bash
           sudo apt update
           sudo apt install redis-server